dicom/ruby-dicom/README.md

     dcm.pixels
     # Load the pixel data to an numerical array (NArray):
     dcm.narray
-    # Load the pixel data to an RMagick image object and display it on the screen:
+    # Load the pixel data to an RMagick image object and display it on screen (X):
-    dcm.image.display
+    dcm.image.normalize.display

 ### Transmit a DICOM file